mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 Some of these element and their impact have been discussed in previous chapters.
 This conclusion synthesises these elements and brings additional analysis

+### Research Output - Toolsets of template and Code playground (RQ1 and impact on RQ3)

+Some of the recommendations that this research makes have already been implemented over the lifespan of the research which were not in place at the start of the process.

+- Code playgrounds are now common and suggested by CS

+However phaser while authentic has mismatches.
+Exposed by Belen, as I am using version 2 instead of 3.
+Thus the resources available are harder to navigate.

+Alternative exist using the same 3M approach.

+However, here are some more possible directions.

+Make-code arcade has been created and adopted by educators.
+I developed this over lock down and gathered data on use which is available for further study.

+P5.js perhaps provides a better base which is more aligned with learners needs.
+Recreating resources in P5.js is a strong possibility to mnake this approach more familiar and less porous / daunting.

+### Research Output - MoE approach & creating spaces

+While the drama framework is basic here, the advantage is that it can be easily adapted to diverse settings with little experise needed.

+#### Side missions, Maker Types to address identity issues.

+The interaction with barriers to participation in diverse settings is particularly valid in the multitude of settings.

+### The value and processes of creating space for emergent practices.

+In the last chapter there was discussion on
+- metaphors for creating space, harbours, walled gardens

+These metaphorical ideas have implications for practitioners that can be framed perhaps best as tensions.

+- know the territory but don't pre-plan the route for your learners

+**Supporting different game making approaches via scaffolding within choice with limits.**

+A different strokes commentary.
+Depending on aims of the practitioner and context of the game making different tactics may be applicable.

+At this point it is of value to return to one of the key challenge of a more bricolage approach to making and undertaking projects.
+How can you balance an approach based on choice of what to implement next, and the difficultly of participants navigating and overcoming blocks.

+In chapter four and five we explored the value of a menu of tutorials and code snippets to support participant choice and a more active approach to learning which still contained the needed technical information.

+This can be framed as Just-in-time learning [@riel1998education] but with certain modifications which offer additional scaffolding to reduce learner confusion.

 ### Research Output - Collection of GDPS with supporting resources (including  Learning dimensions map)